Helping You Attain a New Financial Beginning

 If you are struggling to make ends meet due to mounting debt, we are ready to help you find a solution.
 Call our dedicated bankruptcy attorneys in Fort Lauderdale at (954) 932-5377 today.

 Types of Bankruptcy

-At LSAS Attorneys, we help clients file four different types of bankruptcy: Chapter 7, 11, 12, and 13.
+At LSS Law, we help clients file four different types of bankruptcy: Chapter 7, 11, 12, and 13.
 While each has its own advantages and drawbacks, all four trigger an automatic stay of collection attempts and allow the filer to regain control over their finances.
 We will recommend a chapter depending on your current situation, long-term goals, occupation and income, type(s) of debt, and available assets.
 Here is a brief overview of each.

 Chapter 7 Bankruptcy

 Chapter 7, commonly referred to as liquidation bankruptcy, is best for those who have very few non-exempt assets (i.e. property that can be sold to cover unsecured debt).
 Both individuals and businesses can file Chapter 7, but total disposable income must not exceed a certain amount.